fivethreeo/django-shop-example/README.rst

 django-shop-example
 ===================

-A django shop example that works on django 1.8
+A django shop example with grunt/bootstrap that works on django 1.8.

 How to run
 ----------